 Contributed food and other materials received from the Houston Food Bank and other donors are reflected in the statement of activities at their estimated fair values when received.
-Food and other materials received during the year ended December 31, 2013 were valued at approximately \$2,532,994 and included in the statement of activities as donated food and materials in the revenue section and as direct client assistance under the family service program in the expenses section.
+Food and other materials received during the year ended December 31, 2014 valued at approximately \$2,750,987 were included as revenue in the amount recorded for contributed services and materials and as direct client assistance expenses under the family service program in the accompanying statement of activities.